-Since 99.808 > 9.488, we reject the null hypothesis at the 95% confidence level (5% e.
-The purpose is to test whether risk parameters shift over time.
+Since 99.808 > 9.488, we reject the null hypothesis at the 95% confidence level (5% significance level).
+We conclude that the risk parameters shift over time, at least for the Bermuda Captives.

-f.
+- e.
+The purpose is to test whether risk parameters shift over time. - f.
 For each year we have a vector of length 5 of losing percentages by team.